 He is very curious.
 If something new shows up, he needs to inspect it.
 Said inspection involves picking it up, carrying it to the middle of the yard and chewing on it.
 He recently did this with a squeezable and fortunately empty Smirnoff bottle he found.
 I found it before he could swallow anything.

 Luckily for everyone involved, he has a pretty strong digestive system.
 He pukes stuff up if it doesn’t want to go any further.
 Otherwise it comes out the other end.
 I don’t know how long this run of luck will continue before he gets a bowel obstruction costing me ten thousand dollars in vet bills.
 I try to inspect the back yard thoroughly but stuff has a way of just appearing.
 Aside from installing some netting around my fence, like that found behind home plate at an MLB game, I don’t know how to effectively manage the contents of my back yard.

 I know we all have various horror stories about our dogs eating what they shouldn’t.
 How safe can we make them?
 I can blame urban life but dogs will pick up anything.
-My family’s dog (one of them) used to eat my crayons.
+My family’s first dog Gretchen used to eat my crayons.
 That was way back in the 70’s when everything was made out of uranium or something just as healthy.
 She lived to be fifteen.

 Are the burbs safer?
 Do I just need to pack up and move someplace where I’ll have an HOA and a home that looks like everyone else’s?
 I welcome any and all suggestions, or your own story of your dog’s odd snack habits.